Amrish Puri: Legacy

-Puri always brought different shades to his performances by his voice, smoldering gaze and screen presence, he could stand against actors like Dilip Kumar, Raaj Kumar and Amitabh Bachchan.
-Puri was an integral part of every film, and producers and directors never thought of making any film without him.
+Puri is known for his versatility in his performances by use of his voice, gaze, and screen presence.
+He has been compared to other noteworthy actors, including Dilip Kumar, Raaj Kumar and Amitabh Bachchan.

 On 22 June 2019, Puri was honoured with a Google Doodle.
 Commemorating his 87th birthday, Google carried his picture and the accompanying text read as, "If at first you don't succeed, try, try again—and you might end up like Indian film actor Amrish Puri, who overcame an early setback on the way to fulfilling his big screen dreams."
 In 2022, Puri was placed in Outlook Indias "75 Best Bollywood Actors" list.